-The Company Secretary is accountable directly to the Board, through the chair, on all matters to do with the proper functioning of the Board.
-The current Company Secretary is a long-standing professional Company Secretary and has direct contact with all Directors as and when required.
+The company secretary is accountable directly to the Board, through the chair, on all matters to do with the proper functioning of the Board.
+The current company secretary is a long-standing professional company secretary and has direct contact with all directors as and when required

 The Board adopted its formal statement and its various policies in June 2005.
-It adopted a revised Board Charter in June 2020.
+It adopted a revised Board Charter on June 2020.